PAYS-upcite/manage_plugin_tool/README.md

 ## TO DO

+#### - Automatically Clear Cache After Plugin Changes:
-- After disabling a faulty plugin the Website Settings/Installed Plugins interface still won't load unless data cache is cleared (data cache can be cleared using Administration panel interface), find a way to do it automatically after each change in the database.
+After disabling a faulty plugin, the ***Website Settings/Installed*** Plugins interface might still not load correctly unless the cache is cleared.
+The cache can currently be cleared using the Administration panel interface.
+Implement a way to automatically clear the cache after each change made in the database.

+#### - Support for Other Database Systems:
-- Only MySQL and MySQLi is supported at the moment, make the script compatible with other database systems.
+Currently, the script only supports MySQL and MySQLi.
+Extend compatibility to support other database systems.

+#### - Handling Critical Plugin Errors:
+The primary purpose of this tool is to disable a faulty plugin that causes the infamous "blank page" issue across the website.
+However, there may be cases where simply disabling the plugin is not enough—for example, when the plugin code contains critical syntax errors, such as a missing semicolon.
+Even if the plugin is disabled and the cache is cleared, the ***Website Settings/Installed Plugins*** list may still fail to load because the system attempts to access each plugin’s main class (whether enabled or not) to retrieve their names and descriptions.
+In such cases, the ultimate solution may be to manually delete the faulty plugin directory and remove the corresponding entries from the ***plugin_settings*** and ***versions*** tables.